Equality of the wobbly and shaky loci: Parabolic Higgs bundles

 A parabolic vector bundle $\Ff$ of type $(\Pp',\alpha')$ is a parabolic sub-bundle of a parabolic bundle $\Ee$ of type $(\Pp,\alpha)$ if $F$ is a subbundle of $E$, $P_x'\leq P_x$ and $\alpha_{x,i}'\geq\alpha_{x_i}$.
 The parabolic bundle $\Ee$ is $\alpha$-semistable if for any proper parabolic sub-bundle $\Ff\subset \Ee$

-Clearly, to elucidate whether a bundle is semistable, it is enough to consider quasi-parabolic sub-bundles $\Ff$ with minimal compatible weights.
+Clearly, to elucidate whether a parabolic bundle is semistable, it is enough to consider quasi-parabolic sub-bundles $\Ff$ with minimal compatible weights.

-The moduli space $\N(\Pp,\alpha)$ of parabolic bundles of fixed degree and type is a projective variety \cite[Theorem 4.1.]{MS} (in particular, it is separated), possibly singular, parametrising S-equivalence classes of semistable parabolic bundles (or equivalently, isomorphism classes of polystable parabolic bundles).
+The moduli space $\N(\Pp,\alpha)$ of parabolic bundles of fixed degree and type is a projective variety \cite[Theorem 4.1.]{MS} (in particular, it is separated), possibly singular, with closed points parametrising S-equivalence classes of semistable parabolic bundles (or equivalently, isomorphism classes of polystable parabolic bundles).
 Its dimension is \cite[Theorem 5.3]{MS} {}

 A parabolic Higgs bundle of type $(\Pp,\alpha)$ is a pair $(\Ee,\varphi)$ where $\Ee$ is a parabolic vector bundle of type $(\Pp,\alpha)$ and $\varphi\in H^0(X,\End(E)\otimes K(D))$ is a Higgs field preserving the quasi-parabolic structure (namely, the flag at the prescribed points).
 Endomorphisms satisfying this condition are called parabolic, and the corresponding sheaf is denoted by $\PEnd(\Ee)$.
 The subsheaf $\SPEnd(\Ee)\subset\PEnd(\Ee)$ of endomorphisms that induce the zero Higgs field on the graded object is called the sheaf of strongly parabolic endomorphisms.
 Note that there are exact sequences